 The Internship Experience:

 Interns placed at FMRI are engaged in many aspects of the services provided.
 We provide training in health psychology that interfaces with medicine, using guidelines recognized by experts in the field, the needs of the supporting institution, and the needs and interests of the trainees.
 There are five (5) basic components to the core curriculum which prepares interns for roles in Health Psychology in Primary Care.
 These include clinical assignments, supervision, didactics, medical education and professional development.
 An intern’s primary clinical responsibilities at the site are conducting comprehensive diagnostic assessments including testing, providing behavioral health consultation to primary care providers and providing individual psychotherapy.
 The intern placed at FMRI will have the opportunity to engage in medical education opportunities including video review of primary care residents and precepting of clinical cases.
 In addition to these clinical responsibilities, interns will provide behavioral health lectures to Family Medicine residents as part of the Art of Family Medicine (AFM1) curriculum and interdisciplinary training.
 This includes working with medical students completing clerkships at Family Medicine to teach the application of psychological principles into medical settings.
 Interns will participate in larger interagency meetings and participate in team activities to include a community service project.
 Additionally, all interns and Family Medicine residents receive weekly didactic training focused on clinical topics.
 Interns are encouraged to attend these didactics, as well as occasional workshops provided within the residency.
-Interns are also encouraged to attend state conferences to stay abreast of job possibilities and to network with colleagues in the field.
+Interns are also encouraged to attend state conferences to stay aware of job possibilities and to network with colleagues in the field.
 Interns are involved in committee work within the medical setting to foster learning of such professional roles.

 *As an integrated primary care site, the intern is required to have a TB skin test.
-The intern is also strongly encouraged to receive a flu vaccine during their internship year and ensure all vaccines are up to date.
+The intern is required to receive a flu vaccine during their internship year and ensure all vaccines are up to date.
 TB test and vaccine(s) will be provided at no cost to the intern.
 FMRI is a tobacco-free workplace.
 Qualified applicants must complete a tobacco/nicotine free attestation prior to employment.

 Site Director & Supervising Psychologist: Susan Martin, Psy.D., susan.martin@FMRIdaho.org